ibm-cloud-docs/account/bp_account.md

 ### Multiple resource groups in my account
 {: #multi-rgs}

 Some of the users in my account are the administrators for a service, `Service A`, across my entire account, and they need access to all instances of that service and to create instances.
 These users don’t need access to other resources in the account.
 I create an access group and assign an administrator role on Service A at the account level, and a policy with the viewer role for any resource groups in the account that they need to be able to create instances in.
-You can do this by selecting **No service access**, then select the resource group, and at least viewer role for that resource group.
+You can do this by selecting **Resource group only**, then select the resource group, and at least viewer role for that resource group.
 Then, repeat for each resource group that they need access to.

 ### A user that requires access to a specific resource
 {: #user-specific-resource}